mcallegari/qlcplus-docs/pages/09.plugins/04.hid/default.v4.md

 If set, the merger mode persists even when QLC+ is closed as long as the device is powered.
 This way the device is transparent to incoming DMX data and just forwards them.

 The device buffers incoming DMX data.
-So when the incomming DMX connection is interrupted, the last DMX frame is repeated until more DMX data arrives or the device is reset.
+So when the incoming DMX connection is interrupted, the last DMX frame is repeated until more DMX data arrives or the device is reset.

 Check the product manual for further information or troubleshooting.